kubeflow/community/proposals/experiment-tracking-proposal.md

 It should be very easy, even automatic, to make entry to experiment tracking from TFJob.
 TF operator should be tightly integrated with it and Katib should be able to both read models and write new ones.

+Katib workflow could look like this:

+Get study hyperparameter space -> select all existing model for study_id -> find out which hyperparameter combination is missing -> create relevant training jobs and add records to experiment tracking.

 ## UI